Comparing Apple With Industry Competitors In Technology Hardware, Storage & Peripherals Industry - Apple (NASDAQ:AAPL)

 -

-The stock's Price to Earnings ratio of 31.66 is lower than the industry average by 0.89x, suggesting potential value in the eyes of market participants.
+At 31.57, the stock's Price to Earnings ratio is 0.87x less than the industry average, suggesting favorable growth potential.

 -